 “Fixing” this ratio allows us to determine the shear modulus based on the tangent or small-strain value, and this can be computed by the method proposed in Hardin and Black (1968).
 There is little difference between the correlation for cohesionless and cohesive soils.
 There are many ways of expressing this; the one we used (for values of in psf) is as follows:

 As before, for TAMWAVE (and many applications) .
-The same formula is used for the shaft friction, the main difference is that the is different because the lateral earth pressure coefficient/Poisson’s Ratio is different, thus the lateral/confining stresses are different.
+The same formula is used for the shaft friction, the main difference is that the lateral earth pressure coefficient is different thus the lateral/confining stresses are different.
 At the toe we use the result from Jaky’s Equation, which was explained in Verruijt’s method above.

 Once this is computed, the pile toe stiffness is computed.
 The stiffness is increased by multiplying it by a depth factor (Salgado, Loukidis, Abou-Jaoude and Zhang (2015)